Lyndale Avenue: Route description

 In Faribault, Lyndale Avenue is a divided four-lane highway with a 45 mph speed limit.
 Between Faribault and the Minnesota River, Lyndale Avenue has been replaced by Interstate 35.
 North of the river, the old Lyndale Avenue resumes in Bloomington.
-At the south edge of Bloomington, it is a 2-lane road, until 106th Street West.
-Through most of Bloomington and Richfield, it is an undivided four-lane city street.
+At the south edge of Bloomington, it is a two-lane road, until 106th Street.
+Between 106th and 102nd Streets, it is a three-lane road.
+Through the rest of Bloomington, the street varies in width between four and six lanes.
+After entering Richfield at the junction with Interstate 494.
+In Richfield, it is a two- to three-lane roadway with multiple roundabouts.
 There are major commercial districts at 98th Street, American Boulevard, 77th Street (Kensington Park and Shops at Lyndale), and 66th Street (Woodlake Center).

-Shortly after entering Minneapolis, the street becomes a one-way, to connect with Minnesota State Highway 121, a freeway spur connecting Lyndale Ave and Interstate 35W.
-After their junction at 56th Street West, the road becomes a divided two-lane roadway across Minnehaha Creek and north toward Uptown.
-Near the intersection with Lake Street, it becomes a four-lane again, a major commercial street which remains continuous until the Virginia Triangle (the commons with Hennepin Avenue).
-After the Triangle, Lyndale Avenue splits, with matching one-ways on either side of Interstate 94.
+North of Interstate 35W / Minnesota State Highway 62, Lyndale Avenue enters Minneapolis and the street soon becomes a one-way to connect with Minnesota State Highway 121, a freeway spur connecting to I-35W.
+After their intersection with 56th Street West, the road again becomes a two- to three-lane roadway across Minnehaha Creek and north toward Uptown.
+Near the intersection with Lake Street, it becomes a three-lane as a major commercial street which remains continuous until the Virginia Triangle (the commons with Hennepin Avenue and Interstate 94).
+After the Triangle, Lyndale Avenue splits, with matching one-way streets on either side of Interstate 94 functioning as frontage roads.
 They join at Plymouth Avenue.
-The street remains four lanes until Broadway.
-The two-lane road ends at 57th Avenue North in Brooklyn Center, near the junction of I-94 and Interstate 694.
+The road remains three lanes until just north of Broadway, where it becomes a two-lane road.
+At 49th Avenue North, the road again diverges into matching one-way streets on either side of I-94.
+At 53rd Avenue North, it becomes a local street for several blocks until ending at 57th Avenue North in Brooklyn Center.